armin-pfaeffle/gogs-backup-script/README.md

 5. Now you can run the script manually by executing it via Windows PowerShell, or you can add a Windows task.

 # Run script as Windows task
 How you can add a new task [is described here](http://www.sevenforums.com/tutorials/12444-task-scheduler-create-new-task.html).
-The important things are to set the right parameters as application ‒ please adjust the pathes!
+The important things are to set the right parameters as application ‒ please adjust the path!

 ```
 // Program/script: